How to Create a Survey in Excel, Word, Google, Facebook, & SurveyMonkey

 Great:

-Asking leading questions can influence your respondents to answer a certain way.
+Asking leading questions can influence your respondents to answer a certain way, which is particularly problematic when designing customer satisfaction surveys where the goal is to gather honest and unbiased feedback.
 If you publish your results where the question is visible, your readers may question the validity of your data.

 Here's an extreme example to show you what I mean: